What Impacts Property Values in San Jose?

 Why AVMs and “Generalist” Appraisers Fail

-In a market like Monterey County, an Automated Valuation Model (AVM) is effectively useless for farmland.
+In a market like Monterey County, an Automated Valuation Model (AVM) used by Zillow and LoopNet is effectively useless for farmland.
 An algorithm cannot walk the soil, test the salinity of a well, or understand the nuances of a long-term lease agreement with a major cooling facility.

 1. Soil Quality Analysis: Differentiating between Class I prime farmland and Class IV grazing land.